Johnson dodges UK’s health woes, wants to talk about Brexit

 “It’s a terrible, terrible photo.
 And I apologize obviously to the families and all those who have terrible experiences in the NHS,” he said.

+The controversy about the photo comes amid a campaign marred by misleading social media images and attack ads.

+Britain’s electoral laws, like those of most countries, were largely written before the dawn of the internet, meaning social media campaigns are mostly unregulated and open to exploitation.
+With no constraints, such as the strict rules that govern broadcasters, Britain’s political parties have pushed the boundaries of truth, transparency and reality.

-The Labour Party found itself embarrassed, meanwhile, by the leak of a phone recording to the Guido Fawkes website in which the party’s spokesman on health issues suggested that the party would lose Thursday’s vote.
+The Labour Party found itself embarrassed, meanwhile, by the leak of a phone recording to the right-wing political website Guido Fawkes in which the party’s health spokesman suggested that the party would lose Thursday’s vote because voters “can’t stand Corbyn.”

 Jonathan Ashworth said his unguarded remarks were merely banter between old friends.